MortenMiddelthon/nagios_samanage/README.md

 =============
 See the included nagios.cfg for examples of command, service and contact definitions.
 Make sure the paths and configuration values match your nagios setup

+The import script expects some directories to be created under your nagios base configuration.
+F.ex

+% cd /etc/nagios3 && mkdir -p import/hosts import/services import/templates import/cache

+The script uses a template file to create nagios host objects, host.tpl.
+Make sure this file is located in your import/templates/ directory